Almost Public Quantum Coins: Security against sabotage

 In public key quantum money schemes, usually unforgeability ensures that the users do not get cheated.
 However in case of quantum money scheme with comparison-based verification this implication is not very clear.
 Since the verification involves the quantum coins of the user's wallet, it is essential that the honest users (money receivers) do not end up having less valid money than what they should have had, due to transactions with adversarial merchants.
 For example - suppose an adversary starts with one fresh coin, and gives you a coin.
 You accept it after successful public verification using a wallet, which initially had one true coin.
 Later, you send both these money states (the one received and the one initially had) to somebody else, but only one of the two coins passes verification.

-For a comparison-based public quantum coin scheme with private verification, we split the discussion about sabotage attacks in two categories: security against private sabotage attacks and security against public sabotage attacks.
-We only discuss the nonadaptive model because of two reasons.
-Our construction does not satisfy rational adaptive security against private sabotage in the flexible setting, and in the all-or-nothing setting, adaptive security against sabotage is equivalent to the multiverifier nonadaptive case, see \cref{remark:all-or-nothing-adpt-to-multi-sec_against_sabotage}.
+For a comparison-based public quantum coin scheme with private verification, we split the discussion about sabotage attacks into two categories: security against private sabotage attacks and security against public sabotage attacks.
+We only discuss the nonadaptive model since in the context of our work, it suffices to consider only nonadaptive sabotage attacks.

 Next, we argue why our construction $\pkqc$ (given in \cref{alg:ts}) is not rationally secure against private sabotage in the flexible adaptive setting. \begin{remark} The construction $\pkqc$ (given in \cref{alg:ts}) is not rationally flexible-adaptive secure against private sabotage. \end{remark} The proof sketch is as follows: The attack given in the proof of \cref{remark:adaptive_Attack} can also be seen as a private sabotage attack in the flexible adaptive setting.
 In that attack, if the verification of all the adversary's money succeeds, then the honest verifier, on doing a refund from the bank will get one coin less, and hence, loses one coin.
 If the verification fails at some stage, then due to the flexible setting, the verifier gains at most a coin, after doing refund.
 Since the success probability is large, the expected loss of the adversary is non-negligible.